Events in Majorca on Thursday / Friday

 MUSIC

-Manacor.
-20.00: Irene i Terra Adormida - music and poetry, featuring the Palma Youth Musicians Choir.
-Sant Vicenç Ferrer Convent, Plaça Convent.
+Palma.
+20.15: Xeremiers de Sa Calatrava (pipers), Jean-Pierre Van Hees (bagpipes), Hilke Bauweraerts (bagpipes and accordion).
+Teatre Xesc Forteza, Plaça Miquel Maura 1.
 Free.

+Santanyi.
+18.00: Irene i Terra Adormida - music and poetry, featuring the Palma Youth Musicians Choir.
+Santanyi Theatre, C. Bisbe Verger 38.
+Five euros.

 CHILDREN'S CORNER